-The online Post-Baccalaureate Certificate in Birth through Kindergarten Initial Licensure provides graduate level training and experiences in inclusive early childhood that leads to eligibility for an initial North Carolina Birth-Kindergarten (BK) teaching license.
+The online Post-Baccalaureate Certificate in Birth through Kindergarten Initial Licensure provides graduate level preparation and experiences in inclusive early childhood that leads to eligibility for an initial North Carolina Birth-Kindergarten (BK) teaching license.

-The online Post-Baccalaureate Certificate in Leadership in Infant Toddler Learning provides the training necessary to seek employment in leadership positions within early care and education settings.
+The online Post-Baccalaureate Certificate in Leadership in Infant Toddler Learning provides the preparation necessary to seek employment in leadership positions within early care and education settings.

 For more information about our graduate programs, please review the academic program pages below: